smourier/smourier/README.md

 * [Raw Input Reader](https://github.com/smourier/RawInputReader) - A tool to read raw input from mouse, keyboard, or other hid devices.
 * [CSharp Merge](https://github.com/smourier/CSharpMerge) - A console utility to merge .cs source files from a directory into one unique .cs file.
 Uses Roslyn.
 * [Time Zone Changer](https://github.com/smourier/TimeZoneChanger) - A .NET apphost that runs in a custom time zone.
 Useful for testing apps in different time zones w/o rebooting nor changing Windows time zone.
+* [Time Traveler](https://github.com/smourier/TimeTraveler) - A tool that runs any .NET executable in a parallel world, where time is not the same.
 * [Binding Redirect Generator](https://github.com/smourier/BindingRedirectGenerator) - A tool to generate binding redirects from assemblies in a given path (for .NET Framework).
 * [Normalize Line Endings](https://github.com/smourier/NormalizeLineEndings) - A tool to normalize files line ending.
+* [VIM 2 VHD](https://github.com/smourier/VIM2VHD) - Pure C# version of VIM2VHD.
+* [PDF Text Mask](https://github.com/smourier/PdfTextMask) - A C# tool to mask (and destroy from original text) portions of text in a document.
+* [D3D12 SDK Version Patcher](https://github.com/smourier/D3D12SDKVersionPatcher) - A tool that can patch a .exe file exports to enabled DirectX 12 Agility SDK versioning